Schisandra: planting, berry harvest and care

 Schisandra grandiflora

-Schisandra grandiflora is a climbing plant that produces elegant pure-white flowers with soft, rounded shapes.
-They are larger than in other varieties, measuring 4 to 5 cm in diameter.
+Schisandra grandiflora is a climbing plant that bears elegant pure-white flowers with soft, rounded shapes.
+They are larger than those of other varieties, measuring 4 to 5 cm in diameter.
 They also have the advantage of being fragrant!

 • Flowering time June, July